Mailclark/bot2hook/README.md

 Turn Slack bots’ Real-Time Messaging events into webhooks — powered by Docker containers.
 Brought to you by the makers of [MailClark](https://mailclark.ai) (Bot2Hook is used in production to power MailClark).

 Ready to create a Slack bot, but not-so-ready to code a RTM app?
 Wondering how you’re going to maintain a bot across hundreds of teams?<br />
 Don’t worry, **no need to change the way you code**, let Bot2Hook take care of RTM for you.
-Actually, with Bot2Hook, developing a bot is as easy as developing a slash command app.
+Thanks to Bot2Hook, developing a bot is as easy as developing a slash command app.

 Bot2Hook is written in PHP and uses RabbitMQ, but **you only need to know Docker** to run it.